uom-resquant/modelling_book/docs/05-inference.md

 ##
 ## data:  tcviolent by sex
 ## t = 29.114, df = 8398.3, p-value < 2.2e-16
-## alternative hypothesis: true difference in means is not equal to 0
+## alternative hypothesis: true difference in means between group female and group male is not equal to 0
 ## 95 percent confidence interval:
 ##  0.5614656 0.6425300
 ## sample estimates: